Saints scrape past Giants in a wet, wild thriller

-AN UNDERMANNED St Kilda have snatched a gutsy eight-point win over Greater Western Sydney in slippery conditions at Giants Stadium.
+WET WEATHER footy is rarely pretty but that won't worry an undermanned St Kilda after hanging on for a gutsy eight-point victory over Greater Western Sydney at a sodden Giants Stadium.

-The Saints, whose list of injured absentees included Zak Jones, Dan Hannebery, Max King, James Frawley, Rowan Marshall and Jarryn Geary, led for the majority of the third term.
+The Giants had their chances in a tight and tough contest, and even held a two-goal lead halfway through the final quarter.
+However, it was the Saints that were able to use the ball better throughout and win 13.8 (86) to 11.12 (78).

 GIANTS v SAINTS Full match coverage and stats

-A late goal from GWS utility Lachlan Keeffe ensured the game was in the balance throughout the final four minutes.

-Dan Butler, the Saints' leading goalkicker in 2020, produced the game-sealing effort with 40 seconds remaining.

-Butler raced in and knocked the ball loose from Callan Ward's grasp, earning a holding-the-ball free kick.
+Dan Butler, the Saints leading goalkicker in 2020, produced the game-sealing effort with 40 seconds remaining.
+He raced in and knocked the ball loose from Callan Ward's grasp, earning a holding-the-ball free kick and nailing the subsequent set shot.

-Butler nailed his resultant set shot, ensuring the Saints banked their first win at the venue.
+St Kilda went into the match missing Max King, Rowan Marshall, Dan Hannebery, Jarryn Geary, Zak Jones, Paddy Ryder and Ben Paton due to injury, and Brad Crouch due to suspension, but showed it now has the depth that could see it challenge for spots in the upper half of the top eight.

+Tim Membrey (21 touches, three goals) was a threat in the Saints forward across the four quarters, despite the slippery conditions not being suited to marking forwards.

 GREATER WESTERN SYDNEY 2.3 4.5 8.9 11.12 (78)